chintanvyas360/media-analysis-solution/README.md

 * Now build the distributable:
 ```
 chmod +x ./build-s3-dist.sh
-./build-s3-dist.sh $DIST_OUTPUT_BUCKET media-analysis-solution $VERSION
+./build-s3-dist.sh $DIST_OUTPUT_BUCKET vizon-analysis-solution $VERSION
 ```

 * Deploy the distributable to an Amazon S3 bucket in your account. _Note:_ you must have the AWS Command Line Interface installed.
 ```
-aws s3 cp ./dist/ s3://my-bucket-name-<aws_region>/media-analysis-solution/<my-version>/ --recursive --acl bucket-owner-full-control --profile aws-cred-profile-name
+aws s3 cp ./dist/ s3://my-bucket-name-<aws_region>/vizon-analysis-solution/<my-version>/ --recursive --acl bucket-owner-full-control --profile aws-cred-profile-name
 ```

-* Get the link of the media-analysis-deploy.template uploaded to your Amazon S3 bucket.
+* Get the link of the vizon-analysis-deploy.template uploaded to your Amazon S3 bucket.
-* Deploy the Media Analysis Solution to your account by launching a new AWS CloudFormation stack using the link of the media-analysis-deploy.template.
+* Deploy the Vizon Analysis Solution to your account by launching a new AWS CloudFormation stack using the link of the vizon-analysis-deploy.template.

 ## File Structure
-The Media Analysis Solution consists of a demo website, an analysis orchestration layer, a search and storage layer, and an API layer.
+The Vizon Analysis Solution consists of a demo website, an analysis orchestration layer, a search and storage layer, and an API layer.
 * The demo website is a React application that leverages AWS Amplify to interact with Amazon S3, Amazon API Gateway, and Amazon Cognito.
 * The analysis orchestration layer is an AWS Step Functions state machine that coordinates metadata extraction from Amazon AI services.
 * The search and storage layer uses Amazon Elasticsearch to index extracted metadata and handle search requests.